Fact Sheet 2014 - 15

 The most common professional fields among Hartwick alumni/ae are management, nursing, education.

 Fees (matriculation, activity, wellness, Pine Lake, campus card) $ 1,210

 Board (19 meals) $ 5,120

 Personal expense allowance (books, travel, other) $ 1,400

 BOARD OF TRUSTEES

-28 members as of October 2012; 46% female, 54% male.
-74% alumni/ae, 22% community members.
-Occupational areas represented include community service & development, consulting, education, entrepreneurship technology, facilities management, financial services, healthcare, insurance, legal services, marketing, and philanthropy.
+27 members as of October 2013; 44% female, 56% male.
+74% alumni/ae, 14% community members.
+Occupational areas represented include accounting, education, financial services, healthcare, nursing, legal services, military services and philantrophy.

-Based on Fall 2012 cross-applications, Hartwick's primary overlap institutions included: SUNY Oneonta, Quinnipiac University, SUNY Binghamton, Ithaca College, University of Vermont, Siena College, SUNY Albany, and UMass-Amherst.
-(Source: Fall 2012 College Board Overlap)
+Based on Fall 2014 cross-applications, Hartwick's primary overlap institutions included: SUNY Oneonta, SUNY Binghamton, SUNY Stony Brook, Quinnipiac University, SUNY Albany, Ithaca College, SUNY Buffalo.
+(Source: Fall 2014 College Board Overlap)

 CLASSIFICATION & ACCREDITATION